-- a) basicConstraints: critical; cA=false; - b) keyUsage: critical; by default, only the digitalSignature and keyEncipherment bits are set; - c) authorityKeyIdentifier: not critical; value is set to the SHA-1 hash of the BIT STRING subjectPublicKey of the issuing CA's Certificate; - d) subjectKeyIdentifier: not critical; value is set to the SHA-1 hash of the BIT STRING subjectPublicKey of the end-entity's Certificate; - e) certificatePolicies: not critical; see section 7.1.6; - f) cRLDistributionPoint: not critical; includes one or more HTTP URIs for retrieving the CRL of the issuing CA in DER format; - g) authorityInfoAccess: not critical; includes one or more entries (of syntax id-ad-caIssuers) with a HTTP URI for retrieving the issuing CA's Certificate in DER format; MAY include one or more entries (of syntax id-ad-ocsp) with a HTTP URI to an OCSP responder if the CA supports OCSP; - h) subjectAlternativeName: not critical; MUST include at least one entry (suitable for the intended Certificate use case) of type dNSName, rfc822Name or iPAddress; MAY include further entries of these or other types; subjectAlternativeNames SHALL be included for requested Certificates compliant with specific TPs, see table 4.
+- a) basicConstraints: critical; cA=false; - b) keyUsage: critical; by default, only the digitalSignature and keyEncipherment bits are set; - c) authorityKeyIdentifier: not critical; value is set to the SHA-1 or SHA-2 hash of the BIT STRING subjectPublicKey of the issuing CA's Certificate; - d) subjectKeyIdentifier: not critical; value is set to the SHA-1 or SHA-2 hash of the BIT STRING subjectPublicKey of the end-entity's Certificate; - e) certificatePolicies: not critical; see section 7.1.6; - f) cRLDistributionPoint: not critical; includes one or more HTTP URIs for retrieving the CRL of the issuing CA in DER format;

+- g) authorityInfoAccess: not critical; includes one or more entries (of syntax id-ad-caIssuers) with a HTTP URI for retrieving the issuing CA's Certificate in DER format; MAY include one or more entries (of syntax id-ad-ocsp) with a HTTP URI to an OCSP responder if the CA supports OCSP; - h) subjectAlternativeName: not critical; MUST include at least one entry (suitable for the intended Certificate use case) of type dNSName, rfc822Name or iPAddress; MAY include further entries of these or other types; subjectAlternativeNames SHALL be included for requested Certificates compliant with specific TPs, see table 4.

-TP for subjectAlternativeName Certificate extension eduroam Certificates a) MUST include entries of type dNSName containing the FQDNs of the eduroam Service/Identity Provider entity described by the sDN.b) MUST NOT include wildcard domains in entries of type dNSName.
-Multi-Domain Network Services Certificates a) MUST include entries of type dNSName containing the FQDNs of the infrastructure node described by the sDN.b) MUST NOT include wildcard domains in entries of type dNSName.
+TP for subjectAlternativeName Certificate extension eduroam Certificates a) MUST include entries of type dNSName containing the FQDNs of the eduroam Service/Identity Provider entity described by the sDN. b) MUST NOT include wildcard domains in entries of type dNSName.
+Multi-Domain Network Services Certificates a) MUST include entries of type dNSName containing the FQDNs of the infrastructure node described by the sDN. b) MUST NOT include wildcard domains in entries of type dNSName.
+Generic Server- and Client- Machine- Certificates a) MUST include entries of type dNSName containing the FQDNs of the